 - List the approved plans for students who complete two years at the community college and complete the degree at TWU.

-- Online Handbooks: Dallas County, Collin County, Tarrant County, and North Central Texas Community Colleges.
+- Transfer Equivalency Guides: Dallas County, Collin County, Tarrant County, and North Central Texas Community Colleges.

 Transfer of Credit